Tek465B/MIDIBPMDisp/README.md

 # MIDIBPMDisp
-MIDI and USB BPM display using arduino.
+MIDI BPM display using arduino.

 Website page: <a href='https://tek465b.github.io/Page5.html'>See my own webpage about this product.</a>